griftheorange/Flatiron-Clone-Helper/README.md

 a repository, copy the URL and type           clone *paste-your-url-here*

 This should clone the repository into a new file of the repositories name, then proceed to open it in visual studio code.
-It should work in any directory
+It should work from any directory